RipleyTom/rpcn-desse/README.md

 3) pycrypto

 Setup:
-After you have DNS Server running, Configure you Info.ss to your external IP.
+After you have DNS Server running, Configure Info.ss to your external IP.
 Then run the emulator.py